haddocking/haddocking.github.io/education/HADDOCK-CASP-CAPRI-T70/index.md

 **Note:** If you use course credentials, these numbers will be reduced to 500/50/50 to save computing time and get back results faster.
 You can also manually decrease those numbers and download instead a full pre-calculated run for analysis (see setup above).

 * **Step 7:** Define noncrystallographic symmetry restraint to enforce the various chains will have exactly the same conformation.
-For this unfold the **Noncrystalligraphic symmetry restraints menu**:
+For this unfold the **Noncrystallographic symmetry restraints menu**:

 <a class="prompt prompt-info">
 Use this type of restraints	 -> Check the box